 My tasty solution has been to consume ORS every day.
-I have always carried Electral with me and I drink 1 liter of water spruced with Electral every day.
+I have always carried Electral powder with me and I drink 1 litre of water spruced with Electral every day.

 Every person has a natural rhythm and pace in their walk.
 I call this the golden pace.
 This is normally independent of their athletic ability.
-I have friends are marathon runners but when it comes to walking, their golden pace is a mere 5 km per hour.
+I have friends who are marathon runners but when it comes to walking have a golden pace of mere 5 km per hour.
 They can certainly walk faster as they are fit.
 However, any walking pace faster than the golden pace would tire the person out quickly.
-A tired body is predisposed to altitude sickness.
+A tired body is vulnerable to altitude sickness.

-Therefore, I have found that trekking at the golden pace is best rather than competing with fellow trekkers.
+Therefore, I have found that trekking at the golden pace is better than competing with fellow trekkers.
 My wife is not an athlete.
 But she has done Roopkund and Kuari Pass without any issues.
-It is because I let her walk at her golden pace without insisting that she walk along with me at my pace.
+It is because she walks at her golden pace which is much different than my pace.

-If one walks at the golden pace, there should be no breathlessness, no feeling of exhaustion and only mild sweating.
-If any of these are felt, the pace is not good for that person.
+If you walk at the golden pace, there should be no breathlessness or feeling of exhaustion and only mild sweating.
+You need to change your pace if you feel tired or exhausted.

-Climbing and trekking are considered to be lonely sports.
-There are no prizes or victories.
+Climbing and trekking are supposed to be team-building sports.
+There are no individual prizes or victories.
 It is about the experience.
 Yet I have seen that trekkers very often get subconsciously psyched into meaningless races and timings.

-7. Dry and warm on arrival at camp
+7. Dry and then warm yourself at campsites

 Immediately after reaching the campsite, it is important to change from your sweaty clothes (including undergarments) into dry clothes.
-Sweaty clothes in cold campsites lead to hypothermia conditions, as well as a potentially upset stomach due to indigestion.
-Layer as appropriate to the temperature and wind conditions.
-This is among the first things to do and certainly before one takes the well-deserved break.
+Sweaty clothes in cold campsites lead to hypothermia conditions or an upset stomach due to indigestion.
+Layer appropriately according to the temperature and wind conditions.
+This is among the first things to do and certainly before the well-deserved break.

-I have observed trekkers catch a serious respiratory infection which does a person no good in a situation of reduced atmospheric oxygen.
+I have observed trekkers catch a serious respiratory infection which is not good in a situation of reduced atmospheric oxygen.
 My general rule has been to set up the tent, change, and then do anything else.
-One should perform deep breathing exercises after the relaxation and before going to sleep.
+One should perform deep breathing exercises before going to sleep.
 It helps in boosting the oxygen saturation.